materialsproject/fireworks/docs/installation_tutorial.rst

     launchpad_run.py get_fw 1

 This prints out the FireWork with fw_id=1 (the first FireWork entered into the database).

-.. note:: Notice the part of the FireWork that reads: ``echo "howdy, your job launched successfully!" >> howdy.txt"``.
-When the workflow is run, it will print some text into a file named ``howdy.txt``.
+Notice the part of the FireWork that reads: ``echo "howdy, your job launched successfully!" >> howdy.txt"``.
+When the workflow is run, this is the command that will be executed (print some text into a file named ``howdy.txt``).

 You have now stored a FireWork in the database!
 It is now ready to be launched.

 Launch a Rocket on the FireServer
 =================================

-A Rocket grabs a FireWork (workflow) from the FireServer database and runs it.
-Usually, a Rocket would be run on a worker (FireWorker) and through a queuing system.
+A Rocket fetches a FireWork (workflow) from the FireServer database and runs it.
+Usually, a Rocket would be run on a separate machine (FireWorker) and through a queuing system.
 For now, we will run the Rocket on the FireServer itself and without a queue.

 1. Navigate to any clean directory.
 For example::